eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 3. Harper Elise Whitmore
 4. Olivier Benjamin Hensley

-These employees all have unique employment conditions that demonstrate how BHIMA payroll works.
+These employees all have unique employment conditions that demonstrate how OpenSIGL payroll works.
 Below, we'll walk through the payroll calculations for each of them.

 ### Payroll Configuration

 Before starting the payroll process, there are a number of important configuration decisions that need to determined.

 Firstly, the expense account for payroll transactions needs to be configured.
 In the DRC's implementation of OHADA, the account **`[66110011] - Rémunération Personnel`** is the **expense account** that is debited when writing the base salary payroll transaction.
-In BHIMA, each line of the payroll transaction is also linked to the employee ID to facilitate lookups and future reports.
+In OpenSIGL, each line of the payroll transaction is also linked to the employee ID to facilitate lookups and future reports.

 Secondly, The payroll system needs to know the number of workdays are included in the payment period.
-BHIMA can automatically calculate the number of workdays in a month based on the _weekend configuration_.
+OpenSIGL can automatically calculate the number of workdays in a month based on the _weekend configuration_.
 In these scenarios, the **Configuration Semaine Anglaise** was selected for determining workdays within the payroll period.
 Under this configuration:

 - **Saturday** and **Sunday** are not considered working days.